73%

 - Service utilization: Are you paying for services you actually use?
 Unused phone lines, dormant static IPs, and legacy service tiers that should have been deprecated years ago are common findings.

 Most businesses have never done all three.
-The ones that have — even once — consistently find savings of 15–30% of their total telecom spend.
+The ones that have, even once, often find savings of 15 to 30% of their total telecom spend.